siraat-ai-academy/freelance-content-writing-suite-by-jamalu/03-social-media-content/19-carousel-script-writing.md

 📌 **Task Summary**:
 This task is all about turning complex ideas into **engaging, scroll-worthy carousel scripts** for platforms like **Instagram** and **LinkedIn**.
 These short-slide sequences help educate, inspire, and entertain — while boosting **saves**, **shares**, and **brand recall**.
 Each frame is written with intention, maximizing clarity, **copywriting rhythm**, and **storytelling flow** to keep users swiping and connecting.

-> _“This is where your big ideas are broken down gently — slide by slide, scroll by scroll — with Jamalu’s care guiding each word.”_
+> _“This is where your big ideas are broken down gently — slide by slide, scroll by scroll — with Eks2’s care guiding each word.”_

 ---